 My tax refunds hit my checking account this week, and I laughed when I noticed the new balance: $24,436.97.

 For pre-budgeting me, $24,000 might as well have been $24,000,000,000.
 I was equally likely to have either amount in checking in those days, in spite of much higher earnings.

 Of course, my budget categories – my envelopes – have already spoken for the money.
 Some for needs and a good amount for wants.
 But thank goodness I don’t have to think about the number itself anymore.

-If you’re a person who has to monitor your checking account balance like Keanu Reeves watching an airport shuttle’s speedometer, take our 9-day money management course by email.
+If you’re a person who has to monitor your checking account balance like Keanu Reeves watching an airport shuttle’s speedometer, sign up for a free trial today.

 Life’s circumstances produce plenty of stress; don’t let low-awareness money management compound your worries!

 *I kid.
 Jesse is one of the least fancy people I know.